Image: Liverpool hero – Red Rum, by Charles Roffey, via Flickr: https://www.flickr.com/photos/charlesfred/2401040992/

 The very name ‘Aintree’ conjures up the flat emptiness of the local landscape.
 The Saxon words ‘ain tree’ mean ‘one tree, or ‘tree standing alone’.
-The one tree may be an actual feature found here in ancient times, or the name could be tongue-in-cheek, suggesting that the area had ‘just about one tree’.
+The one tree may be an actual feature known here in ancient times, or the name could be tongue-in-cheek, suggesting that the area had ‘nothing more than a tree’.

-Local legend says that the recently felled oak in Bull Bridge Lane was the ‘One Tree’, although for this to have been standing at the time the area was named, the tree would have had to have been between 1000 and 1500 years old when cut down.
+Local legend says that the recently felled oak in Bull Bridge Lane was the ‘One Tree’.
+But if this was standing when people named the area, the tree would need to have been between 1000 and 1500 years old when cut down.

 Mossland made up the vast majority of this featureless plain.
 Like much of Merseyside, clay and sandy soils created a boggy, waterlogged area until the Alt Drainage Act reclaimed the land for farming in 1779.

 Aintree was a tiny rural village until the beginning of the twentieth century.
 In 1894 the population was only 300 – too small for even a parish council!
-The first signs of change appeared as industry arrived.
-With the opening of the British Enka Artificial Silk factory, a handful of new houses were built for the factory workers near the Blue Anchor.
-Three years later more houses were built at the east end of the village, and then more on the main road to Liverpool.
+The first signs of change appeared as industry arrived, as with the opening of the British Enka Artificial Silk factory, when a handful of new houses were built for the factory workers near the Blue Anchor.
+Three years later houses appeared at the east end of the village, and then more on the main road to Liverpool.

-Aintree’s great advantages for industry lay in its landscape and location.
-Factories could expand across the flat open land as they liked, attracting more and more workers.
+Aintree’s great advantages for industry are its landscape and location.
+Factories could expand across the flat open land, attracting more and more workers.
 Housing could be built in huge chunks so workers could live close by.
-Products from the factories could be moved quickly to Liverpool and its docks.
+Products from the factories moved quickly to Liverpool and its docks.
 Even the military realised the possibilities, and sited one of the Royal Ordnance Factories here in the 1930s.

 So from the late 19th century until to the Second World War, Aintree expanded at a phenomenal rate.
 In the later twentieth century, more ‘clean air’ industries joined the growth.
 Food processing, electrical engineering and printing were all close by, along with similar sites growing in Speke.
-By 1952, 24 factories were employing 12,800 people, as part of a post-war move to re-allocate
+By 1952, 24 factories employed 12,800 people, as part of a post-war move to re-allocate Britain’s industrial resources.

-Aintree today is inseparable from the racecourse and the Grand National.
-Horse racing had been a popular sport in Liverpool since at least Tudor times.
+The more recent history of Aintree is inseparable from the racecourse and the Grand National.
+Horse racing was a popular sport in Liverpool from at least Tudor times.
 In the 18th century Nicholas Blundell organised races on the sands at Crosby and the Derby was run here in 1780.
 William Lynn,

-landlord of the Waterloo Hotel in Aintree, created his racetrack close to his own pub in 1829.
-In 1836 he opened a new grand stand, and a four mile steeplechase was won that year by Captain Beecher on ‘Duke’.
+landlord of the Waterloo Hotel in Aintree, created a racetrack close to his own pub in 1829.
+In 1836 he opened a new grand stand, and then organised a four mile steeplechase, won that year by Captain Beecher on ‘Duke’.
 Some researchers prefer to think of this race as the first true Grand National.

-But it’s not only horses which have been raced around Aintree.
-The British Grand Prix was raced in Liverpool five times between 1955 and 1962, and in 1953 Stirling Moss became the first Briton to win it.
+But it’s not only horses which have raced around Aintree.
+The British Grand Prix came to Liverpool five times between 1955 and 1962, and in 1953 Stirling Moss became the first Briton to win it.
 Car racing finally came to an end at Aintree in the early 1980s.